 The event theme was ‘Going solo’ and I was one of five speakers sharing my self-employment story, along with the talented Sarah Boris, Helen Friel, Mavis and Haidee Drew.

 My journey is a little different to most, as in it certainly wasn’t planned.
-I accidentally fell into self employment after a mix up in job offers which left me looking for freelance work.
+I accidentally fell into self-employment after a mix-up in job offers back in 2012 which left me looking for freelance work.
 In honesty, I’d never really considered it before, I hadn’t believed it was something I could do, and I certainly didn’t feel experienced enough to do it!
-But just a couple of months in and I was loving my new found freedom… fast forward 6 years and I wouldn’t change it for the world.
+But just a couple of months in and I was loving my newfound freedom… fast forward a decade and I wouldn’t change it for the world.

-I did a small stint of freelancing in agencies but quickly decided I much preferred working on my own terms and directly with my own clients.
+I did a small stint of freelancing in agencies but quickly decided I much preferred working on my own terms and directly with my clients I could choose myself.

-Cashflow is one of the biggest challenges when setting up a business and in my first two years the main goal was to stay afloat.
+Cashflow is one of the biggest challenges when setting up a business and in my first two years, the main goal was to stay afloat.
 I took on whatever project came in (within reason)… nothing was too big or too small.
-My unplanned route into self employment meant I didn’t have a stash of funds to cover the rent or pay my bills, so if I could offer any advice to anybody thinking of going alone — it’s to have some back up savings to relieve some of that financial pressure.
+My unplanned route into self-employment meant I didn’t have an endless stash of funds to cover my bills, so if I could offer any advice to anybody thinking of going alone — it’s to have some backup savings to relieve some of that financial pressure.

-I remember my first packaging project was for a chocolate brand… a dream project!!
-The medium was the perfect opportunity / challenge to utilise both my design and illustration skills.
+I remember my first packaging project was in 2017 for a chocolate brand… a dream project!
+The medium was the perfect opportunity (and challenge) to utilise both my design and illustration skills.
 Once that project was launched on my site it began to attract more work like it and the rest is history.
 Although it wasn’t that easy… this is of course the shortened version.

-It took me 7 years from graduating to find confidence to do the sort of work I really wanted to do.
+It took me 7 years after graduating to find the confidence to do the sort of work I really wanted to do.
 I spent a lot of time doing what I thought I should be doing, following other designers and industry trends.
-But as soon as I began following my own heart it opened up so many doors and connected me to likeminded people who share my passions and values — which is something that’s really important to me.
+But as soon as I began following my own heart it opened up so many doors and connected me to like-minded people who share my passions and values — which is something that’s really important to me.

-Over the past 3 years I’ve proudly partnered with a vegan ciders, organic teas, natural skincare and ethical fashion brands.
+Over the past 7 years, I’ve proudly partnered with vegan ciders, organic teas, natural skincare and ethical fashion brands.
 If I could rewind 10 years and tell myself one thing it’d be to ‘be true to yourself’…

 Everybody has their own path, we learn from mistakes and build confidence through experience.
-Going solo isn’t the easy option, it takes blood sweat and tears but the rewards are priceless.
+Going solo isn’t an easy option, it takes blood sweat and tears but the rewards are priceless.